jaxernst/juice-docs/docs/user/next-steps/custody.md

 # Custody

-When you create a Juicebox project, a *Project NFT* is minted to your wallet.
-Only the holder of that NFT (i.e. the "project owner") can change how the project works.
-In other words, **you are the only person who owns your project.**
-Nobody can change your project's settings — not even JuiceboxDAO.
+When you create a Juicebox project, the *Owner NFT* is minted to your wallet.
+Only the holder of that NFT (the "project owner") can change your project's rules.
+In other words, **you are the only person who owns your project.** Nobody else can change your project's rules — not even JuiceboxDAO.

 You can transfer this NFT to another wallet for safe-keeping: